Channel Estimation for Flexible Intelligent Metasurfaces: From Model-Based Approaches to Neural Operators: System Model and Problem Formulation

 In this work, we investigate a time-division duplexing FIM system, where the downlink channel can be obtained by estimating the uplink channel with the channel reciprocity.
 Given the deformation shape $\boldsymbol{\zeta}$ of the FIM, the received signal ${\mathbf{y}_{q}}\in {\mathbb{C}^{N\times 1}}$ in the $q$-th slot at the BS is given by

-where $s_{k,q}$ is transmitted signal at $\text{UE}_k$, and ${\mathbf{w}_{q}}\sim\mathcal{C}\mathcal{N}(0,{{{\sigma}_{w} }^{2}\mathbf{I}_N})$ is complex Gaussian noise.
+where $s_{k,q}$ is transmitted signal at $\text{UE}_k$, and {{${\mathbf{w}_{q}}\sim\mathcal{C}\mathcal{N}(0,{{\sigma}_{w }^{2}\mathbf{I}_N})$}} is complex Gaussian noise.

-As illustrated in Fig.~\ref{frame}, suppose the uplink pilot transmission is divided $M$ subframes, in which each subframe is composed of $P$ pilot slots.
-In the $m$-th subframe, the collected signal $\mathbf{Y}_m\in {{\mathbb{C}}^{N\times P}}$ at the BS can be expressed as
+As illustrated in Fig.~\ref{frame}, suppose the uplink pilot transmission is divided $M$ subframes, in which each subframe is composed of $P$ pilot slots. {The feasibility of this frame protocol, which involves transmitting pilots from $M$ distinct shapes within a single channel coherence block, is supported by recent hardware prototypes \cite{ni2022soft,bai2022dynamically,li2025flexible}.
+In particular, the related prototypes of FIM have demonstrated shape-switching times on the order of milliseconds, which are comparable to or faster than the channel coherence time in typical mmWave scenarios.} In the $m$-th subframe, the collected signal $\mathbf{Y}_m\in {{\mathbb{C}}^{N\times P}}$ at the BS can be expressed as

 where ${\mathbf{s}}_k = \left[ {{s_{k,1}}, \ldots ,{s_{k,P}}} \right]^T\in {\mathbb{C}^{P\times 1}}$, and $\mathbf{W}={{[{\mathbf{{{w}}}_{1}},\ldots ,{\mathbf{{{w}}}_{P}}]}}\in {{\mathbb{C}}^{N\times P}}$.